 The more you hear a certain message from others, the more you believe it.
 Even your teachers, peers, siblings, and anyone else you interact with add to the building of your self-concept.
 [Read: Build your self-esteem – 35 funny things to tell yourself]

-#2 Comparing ourselves to others.
 This is deadly.
-We are always comparing ourselves to the popular people, the beautiful people, or the rich people.
+We are always comparing ourselves to popular people, beautiful people, or rich people.
 So, let me just say this… stop doing that.
-I know, I know.
-Easier said than done.
+We know, it’s easier said than done.

 And think about all the messages for weight loss products or anti-aging ones.
 The media helps construct our view of the world, and thus, ourselves.
 [Read: How to finally get over the fear of not being good enough]

-#1 Personality.
 Some people are introverts, and some are extroverts.
 This can affect how you feel about yourself.
 Our society tends to value being social and being popular, which seemingly comes easier to extroverts.

-#2 Intelligence.
 While in school, the smart people might have been called the “nerds” or the “geeks.”
 But guess what?
 Sometimes, those people are the ones who become the Bill Gates or the Steve Jobs of the world.

 If you don’t feel like you’re very smart, then it will affect how you feel about yourself.
 Or maybe if you view yourself as smarter than everyone else, and that affects your self-concept too.
 You will perhaps have a sense of superiority.
 [Read: Attracted to intelligence?
 10 clues you might be sapiosexual]

 We should judge our own success by whether or not we are happy.
-Doesn’t matter what we’re doing… if you’re happy, then in my mind, you’re successful.
+Doesn’t matter what we’re doing… if you’re happy, then in our minds, you’re successful.

 This is true for a lot of people.
 And not just with health, it can pertain to problems in general.
 If you define yourself by your problems, you would probably be lost if you suddenly didn’t have any.
 [Read: Low self-worth – 5 steps to see yourself in a better light]

 If you’re seeing a theme here about how society can really damage our self-concept if we let it, then you are very smart.
 Or it’s just obvious.
 But we’ll go with you being smart.

-As you have probably already been aware of, how you feel about yourself directly affects your happiness.
+How you feel about yourself directly affects your happiness.
 If you don’t love, accept, and forgive yourself, how can you possibly be happy?
 You can’t.
 Because all you’ll be doing is criticizing yourself.

 So, if you want to be happier, then it all starts with you.
 Take a look at the list in this feature and then take a good look at yourself.
 Write down all the negative messages you tell yourself, and then you’ll see on paper what your self-concept really looks like.